 How to Deal With an Existential Crisis

 Existential crises happen, and sometimes they can be a good thing.
-Sometimes when an individual questions their purpose, they have the courage to make a change they’ve always wanted to make.
+When an individual questions their purpose, they may find the courage to make a change they’ve always wanted to make.
 For example, the crisis might help someone leave the job they hate and finally try to break into their dream career field.
 However, that’s not always how an existential crisis goes or feels.
 Often, it brings on negative emotions that feel confusing and difficult to understand.
 Luckily, there are several approaches you can take to deal with an existential crisis and work through it:

 Connection

 One of the best solutions for an existential crisis is connection.
 This type of crisis can make a person feel very lonely.
 As a result, talking to friends and family about your feelings can be very helpful.
-They can support you through your situation, which can help to ensure you don’t feel so alone.
+They can support you through your situation, which can ensure you don’t feel so alone.
 Additionally, your friends and family might have helpful insights and suggestions.
-For example, they might encourage you to book that dream vacation or finally start that passion project.
+For example, they might encourage you to book that dream vacation or start that passion project you’ve been thinking about for a long time.

 Gratitude Journal

-It sounds simple, but a gratitude journal can really help.
+It sounds simple, but a gratitude journal can help.
 An existential crisis comes with general feelings of unhappiness about your life.
-So, it’s important to shift your thinking, when possible, to the things that are great in your life.
-A five-minute gratitude journal every morning can help you realign to more positive thoughts and get your day started on a good note.
+So it’s important to shift your thinking, when possible, to the things that are great in your life.
+A 5-minute gratitude journal each morning can help you realign to more positive thoughts and start your day on a good note.

 Make Changes